makrai/notes/wagner2203-transformer-speech-emo-valence.md

   * more robust to small perturbations compared to a CNN-based baseline and
   * fair with respect to biological sex groups, but
   * not fair towards individual speakers.
 Finally, we are the first to show
-* success on valence is based on implicit linguistic information learnt during
+* success on valence is based on implicit linguistic information learnt
 * remaining issues: robustness and individual speaker

 # 1 Intro